Anonymous1252022/KR_for_GNNs/graph_supervised_learning/README.md

 --output=../../data
 ```

 - Run scripts in `./scripts` directory.
-Each script for different dataset.
+Each script for a different dataset.